 TRAFFIC Logo

-protecting people and forests
+protecting forests and livelihoods

 between 10–30%

-of global timber trade is conducted illegally
+of global timber trade is illegal

 93%